-Timothy Denning, Distinguished University Professor at Georgia State University, specializes in research on how antigen presenting cells regulate adaptive immune responses at mucosal surfaces.
+Timothy Denning, Distinguished University Professor and Vice President for Research & Economic Development at Georgia State University, specializes in research on how antigen presenting cells regulate adaptive immune responses at mucosal surfaces.
 In particular, he is interested in how intestinal macrophages and dendritic cells control CD4+ T cell differentiation and function in the intestine during homeostasis and inflammatory conditions.
 The research has applications for inflammatory bowel disease (IBD), a chronic, relapsing inflammatory disorder of the digestive tract.

 Denning earned his Ph.D. in Microbiology & Immunology from University of Texas Medical Branch at Galveston in Texas and completed his postdoctoral training at La Jolla Institute for Allergy & Immunology and Emory University.

 Regulation of Innate and Adaptive Immune Responses at Mucosal Surfaces